akeneo/pim-community-dev/UPGRADE.md

 13. Migrate your Elasticsearch indices:

-    In case you updated the settings of Elasticsearch (like normalizers, filters and analyzers), please make sure you properly loaded your custom settings in the [Elasticsearch configuration](https://github.com/akeneo/pim-enterprise-standard/blob/3.0/app/config/pim_parameters.yml#L58-L68).
+    In case you updated the settings of Elasticsearch (like normalizers, filters and analyzers), please make sure you properly loaded your custom settings in the [Elasticsearch configuration](https://github.com/akeneo/pim-enterprise-standard/blob/3.1/app/config/pim_parameters.yml#L58-L68).

     Same in case you have a big catalog and increased the [index.mapping.total_fields.limit](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/mapping.html#mapping-limit-settings).
-Make sure you properly loaded your custom settings in the [Elasticsearch configuration](https://github.com/akeneo/pim-enterprise-standard/blob/3.0/app/config/pim_parameters.yml#L58-L68).
+Make sure you properly loaded your custom settings in the [Elasticsearch configuration](https://github.com/akeneo/pim-enterprise-standard/blob/3.1/app/config/pim_parameters.yml#L58-L68).

     ```bash
-    php upgrades/schema/es_20190228000000_ee_add_franklin_subscription_to_product_index_mapping.php
-    php upgrades/schema/es_20190228140000_ee_update_franklin_subscriptions.php
+    php bin/console akeneo:elasticsearch:update-mapping --all
-    ```

-14. Migrate your .less assets

-    If you have defined a `Resources/config/assets.yml` file in any of your bundles to import `.less` files, you must move these imports to a new file at `Resources/public/less/index.less` to import your styles instead.

-    For example

-    v3.0.x in `Resources/config/assets.yml`
-    ```yml
-        css:
-            lib:
-                - bundles/yourbundle/assets/less/styles.css
-                - bundles/yourbundle/assets/less/bundle.less
-    ```

-    v3.1 in `Resources/public/less/index.less`
-    ```less
-        @import (less) "./web/bundles/yourbundle/assets/less/styles.css";
-        @import "./web/bundles/yourbundle/assets/less/bundle.less";
-    ```

-    If you are importing a `.css` file, you must add `(less)` after the import, as above.
-If you only have `.less` files in your bundle's `assets.yml`, you can remove it.

-15. Re-generate the PIM assets:

-    Please, execute the restart of php-fpm as **root** user:

-    ```bash
-    service php7.2-fpm restart
-    ```

-    For Akeneo Cloud environments, use the command `partners_clear_cache` that is at your [disposal]((https://docs.akeneo.com/3.0/cloud_edition/flexibility_mode/docs/partners.html)):

-    ```bash
-    partners_clear_cache
-    ```

-    Then re-generate the PIM assets:

-    ```bash
-    bin/console pim:installer:assets --clean --env=prod
-    yarn run less
-    yarn run webpack
     ```

 ## Migrate your custom code